 Insulated sheathing insulation installations meeting the minimum installation, application, and material requirements above.
-Voids through interior to exterior of the intended insulation areas shall not be permitted.
+Voids exceeding 1/8" through interior to exterior of the intended insulation areas shall not be permitted.
+Joints and other gaps or separations in sheathing used as an air barrier, vapor retarder or drainage plane shall be taped or sealed.